mnaganov/isa-algorithm/analysis.md

 Initialize V = ∅; // the list of storing all translation vectors

-for each edge en of PA do
+for each edge e[n] of PA do
-  if en is visited do
+  if e[n] is visited do
     continue;
-  Set en is visited;
-  for each edge em of PA
+  Set e[n] is visited;  // This is because the algorithm may be called iteratively for each edge e[m] of PA  // !!!
+PB !!!
+    // ??? is it assumed that holes have edges oriented inversely to the outer shell ???
-    Move PB by making starting point of en and em coincidence;
-    if both em[−1] and em are not on the right side of en do continue; // “right side” test
+    Move PB by making starting point of e[n] and e[m] coincidence;  // ??? coincident if both e[m−1] and e[m] are not on the right side of e[n] do continue; // “right side” test
     V = ∅; // clear stored vectors
-    If the result of getting translation vectors (PA, PB, en) is false do continue; // Algorithm 4
+    If the result of getting translation vectors (PA, PB, e[n]) is false do continue; // Algorithm 4
-    while the starting point of em does not on the ending point of en do if PA does not overlap with PB at this position Ptnfp = PBrf; // the reference point PBrf of PB return true;
+    // Algorithm 4 outputs to the list V while the starting point of e[m] does not on the ending point of e[n] do if PA does not overlap with PB at this position Ptnfp = PBrf; // the reference point PBrf of PB return true;